jyiwang/segMethod2016/README.md

 # segMethod2016
-High resolution T1 weighted scans and corresponding cerebellum and brainstem masks
+Contains cerebellum and brainstem masks from FreeSurfer and manually corrected masks.
+Also contains corresponding high resolution T1 weighted scans.